sowmyatdm/nyc-powerbi/README.md

 df.to_csv("/path_to_output/yellow_tripdata_2022-01.csv",header=True)
 ```

+Data was reshaped using Power Queries for easier analysis.

 ## Visualization and Analysis with PowerBI
 Open the .pbix file [Power BI Desktop file](https://drive.google.com/file/d/1N0mbuyTMNuO8yA0uhrjLj4dRMOisYK_X/view?usp=sharing) in PowerBI to view the dashboard.
 A PDF image of the dashboard is added to the repository for reference.